-nyb fans are manufactured to high standards with quality materials and components.
+nyb Air Kits are manufactured to high standards with quality materials and components.
 Proper maintenance will ensure a long and trouble-free service life.

-Do not attempt any maintenance on a fan unless the electrical supply has been completely disconnected and locked.
+Do not attempt any maintenance unless the electrical supply has been completely disconnected and locked.
 In many cases, a fan can windmill despite removal of all electrical power.
 The rotating assembly should be blocked securely before attempting maintenance of any kind.